JokerJohn/LIO_SAM_6AXIS/README.md

   }
 ```

 `q_final` represents the orientation result taken from the IMU data.
 For the 6-axis IMU, we generally integrate our own in the SLAM system instead of directly adopting this result.
 But in the 9-axis IMU, the orentation part is the global attitude, that is, the result of the fusion with the magnetometer, which represents the angle between the IMU and the magnetic north pole.
-So here we only need to align the coordinate axis of the orentation data with the base_link, that is, multiply the lidar to the external parameter of the IMU.
+So here we only need to align the coordinate axis of the orentation data with the base_link, that is, multiply the lidar to the extrinsic of the IMU.

 ## Adaptation for different types of lidar

 Make sure the point cloud timestamp, ring channel is ok.
 In addition, the lidar coordinate system should meet the REP105 standard, that is, xyz represents the front and upper right direction.
 Note that the structure of the point cloud is related to your lidar driver, and may not be exactly the same.
 The format below is for reference only.

+### POINT_CLOUD_REGISTER_POINT_STRUCT

+You need to add some specific point cloud struct for your own lidar  in the `imageProjection.cpp`.

-### Pandar
+#### Pandar

 The coordinate system of Hesai LiDAR is different from that of the traditional REP105, and its xyz represent the left 、back and top respectively.